OpenEarable/open-earable/README.md

 The sensor IDs can be found in the "src/custom_sensor/SensorID_Earable.h".

-A configuration packet is a struct following the following structure:
+A configuration packet is implemented as struct:

 ```c++
 struct SensorConfigurationPacket {